dwilcox80/david-memory-game/README.md

 is to mimic a classic memory game of matching a paired deck of 16 cards.

+A live version of this game can be played here https://dwilcox80.github.io/david-memory-game/

 # Requirements
 - Game must randomly shuffle deck on each game start
 - Game must have logic tracking matched cards